vladikcomper/MegaPCM/docs/3-how-tos/Converting_samples.md

     - "Pitch perfect" rates are (first is "turbo mode" rate, others are "normal mode" rates):
         - **WAV/PCM**: 32000 Hz, 25100 Hz, 12550 Hz, 6275 Hz
         - **DPCM/DPCM-HQ**: 25800 Hz, 20600 Hz, 10300 Hz, 5150 Hz

+- **Sample Conversion: Stereo to Mono can be clunky**
+    - Any music that overuses stereo (e.g. altering between left, center and right) may result in subpar sound when averaged to mono;
+    - Awkward results are often related to channel mixing, where anything exclusive to left or right channel will be effectively cut to 50% of volume;
+    - Sometimes it's worth seeing if picking a single channel (e.g. only left or right) or specific mixing algorithm gives better results.

 - **Sample Conversion: There will be dithering**
     - All sound converters utilize dithering by default when converting to 8-bit PCM.